KRakeesh04/s1/src/content/docs/properties-of-materials/nanotechnology/02-graphene.md

   order: 2
 ---

 Carbons arranged to a hexagonal network.
 2D crystal based.
+Has 3 fold symmetry.

 ## Unit Cell